Here are a few steps you can take to prevent your smart home from becoming a cyberattack in the waiting.

-The leaves are falling from the trees, Halloween costumes and pumpkin spice lattes are unavoidable.
+The leaves are falling from the trees, and Halloween costumes and pumpkin spice lattes are unavoidable.
 October is officially here.
-But that also means that it's time to put the threat of COVID to one side for a few weeks and celebrate National Cybersecurity Awareness Month or NCSAM as techies prefer to call it.
+But that also means that it's time to celebrate National Cybersecurity Awareness Month or NCSAM as techies prefer to call it.

 If you connect it, protect it